programarivm/graphql-demo-symfony4/README.md

 ## GraphQL Demo for Symfony 4

-This is a minimum set up to show how to use [GraphQLBundle](https://github.com/Youshido/GraphQLBundle) in Symfony 4 projects, and is an equivalent of [Youshido/GraphQLDemoApp](https://github.com/Youshido/GraphQLDemoApp/blob/master/README.md) -- a GraphQL demo for Symfony 3.
+This is a simple demo that shows how to use [GraphQLBundle](https://github.com/Youshido/GraphQLBundle) in Symfony 4 projects, and is an equivalent of [Youshido/GraphQLDemoApp](https://github.com/Youshido/GraphQLDemoApp/blob/master/README.md) -- a GraphQL demo for Symfony 3.

-GraphQL Demo for Symfony 4 is been built with the feedback and comments made at https://github.com/Youshido/GraphQLBundle/issues/68.
+This Hello World app is been set up with the comments made in this discussion: [Symfony 4 support](https://github.com/Youshido/GraphQLBundle/issues/68).

 ### How to Run

     docker-compose up --build

-### Sending Requests
+### Examples

-Now you can easily send request to endpoint, for example:
+Request:

     $ curl -XPOST 'http://127.0.0.1:8000/graphql'